-How to configure VPN access on your iPhone or iPad
+Using a VPN on your iPhone or iPad is easy, here's how to get it set up!

 - Select your VPN type from IKEv2, IPSec, or L2TP.

-Tap Add Configuration in the upper left corner to go back to the previous screen.
+- If you change your mind, you can tap on Cancel in the upper left corner to go back.

 - Enter the VPN settings information including description, server, and remote ID.

-- Enter your authentication login including your username (or certificate), and password.
+- Enter your authentication login, including your username (or certificate) and password.

 - Tap Done.